otterize/network-mapper/README.md

 recommendationservice in namespace ecommerce calls:
   - productcatalogservice
 ```

+The YAML export of the network mapper outputs `ClientIntents` Kubernetes resource files.
+Client intents files can be consumed by the [Otterize intents operator](https://github.com/otterize/intents-operator) to configure pod-to-pod access with network policies, or Kafka client access with Kafka ACLs and mTLS.
+In this way, the network mapper can bootstrap [intent-based access control](https://otterize.com/ibac) for teams, and gradually roll out a zero-trust service-to-service architecture.

 ## Try the network mapper!
 Try the [quick tutorial guide](https://docs.otterize.com/quick-tutorials/k8s-network-mapper) to get a hands-on experience in 5 minutes.